d0tTino/d0tTino/README.md

 ```

 See the [backend plug-in guide](docs/plugins.md) for details.
 If you
-prefer not to install the extras, install `jsonschema` separately with:
+prefer not to install any extras, install `jsonschema` separately with:

 ```bash
 pip install jsonschema